FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/supporting_content/dimensions/billingperiodstart.md

 ## Discussion Topics

 * Can multiple invoices be generated for a billing period for a billing account?
-Yes.
-E.g. AWS might send multiple invoices for a month for support, usage and adjustments
+Yes. e.g. AWS might send multiple invoices for a month for support, usage and adjustments
 * Are billing periods always a month?
 Can it start from a middle of a month?
 Yes, commonly done monthly but can be quarterly, yearly etc.